lethenju/VLCSequencer/README.md

 - Add screen preview on the sequence window
 - Load messages from output (if the program crashed, we want to keep the old messages active)
-- Add better message UI
-    - Disable an active message or enable an inactive one => Debug that
 - Add enabling/disabling auto songinfo

 Ui :